JojOatXGME/gtl/README.md

         `gtl/ogl/vertexarray.h`)

     More information [below](#wrapper-classes).
 Note that Program
-    Objects and Shader Objects doesn't use the [OpenGL Object model](https://www.opengl.org/wiki/OpenGL_Object).
+    Objects and Shader Objects don't use the [OpenGL Object model](https://www.opengl.org/wiki/OpenGL_Object).

 Wrapper Classes
 ---------------

-Every of this classes has a default constructor which doesn't create such object in OpenGL.
+Every of this classes have a default constructor which doesn't create such object in OpenGL.
 You can create the object with a `create` method or with another constructor: